El Alma al Aire: Critical reception

 The Chicago Tribune critic Achy Obejas stated all the songs in the album are "a Sanz composition: romantic, but realistic, lyrically lush but in fresh and unexpected ways, serious but surprisingly sincere".
 She commended "Quisiera Ser" as an "addictive hit single".
-Rating it three out of four stars, Shumski praised the "clever turns of phrase and cut-above-standard lyrics" as well as Sanz's vocals and tunes.
+Rating it three out of four stars for the Chicago Sun-Times, Shumski praised the "clever turns of phrase and cut-above-standard lyrics" as well as Sanz's vocals and tunes.
 The Santa Fe New Mexican writer Ricardo Cores lauded El Alma al Aire for offering "some of the most beautiful songs of his career", citing works such as "Cuando Nadie Me Ve" and the title track for its poetry and music.
-El Nuevo Herald reviewer Eliseo Cardona wrote: "From the beginning, from the first note that catches your ear, 'El Alma al Aire' reveals its immense magnetism" with its "[l]ustful sound massages, metaphors that turn the imagination right and wrong".
+El Nuevo Herald reviewer Eliseo Cardona wrote: "From the beginning, from the first note that catches your ear, El Alma al Aire reveals its immense magnetism" with its "[l]ustful sound massages, metaphors that turn the imagination right and wrong".

-A few reviewers however felt that the album did not exceed the quality of Más.
-AllMusic editor Stacia Proefrock gave the record three out of five stars, opining that while it was not one of best albums like Más, "El Alma al Aire does present a solid collection of ballads" and praised its string sections.
-In a review for the Los Angeles Times, Ernest Lechner rated the disc two-and-a-half stars and out four, citing the artist's talent to make the "kind of crisp, manipulatively romantic music" but criticized the album's "fussy production values".
+However, a few critics felt that the album did not exceed the quality of Más.
+AllMusic editor Stacia Proefrock gave the record three out of five stars, opining that "[w]hile not as strong as his best albums like Más, El Alma al Aire does present a solid collection of ballads" and praised its string sections.
+In a review for the Los Angeles Times, Ernest Lechner rated the disc two-and-a-half out of four stars, citing Sanz's talent to make "crisp, manipulatively romantic music" but criticized the album's "fussy production values".
 El Norte critic Deborah Davis was left underwhelmed with the album.
 She felt its compositions could "please" although fail "to inspire an October night", but praised the choruses on both "Quisiera Ser" and the title track.
 La Prensa editor Eva Aguilar wrote that the album has "merits" such as "Quisiera Ser", "Para Que Me Quieras", and "Me Iré", but concluded that it does not surpass his previous work.
+In a retrospective review of El Alma al Aire, a writer for Lafonoteca opined that El Alma al Aire "doesn't quite reach the creative heights of Más.
+The writer cited the title track as the best song, while calling "Me Iré" and "Tiene Que Ser Pecado" as some of the album's "bold moments", but criticized the usage of the ghost track and concluded it "fits perfectly with the concept of El Alma Al Aire—which is essentially a sigh."